“Education is the most powerful weapon

 Applications will only be accepted for the state where you reside and where the Bill Pickett Invitational Rodeo (BPIR) is presented.

-Students graduating from high school or attending an accredited technical school, community college of four-year university in the United States.
-CLOSED FOR 2019
+Recipient will receive a scholarship to help with the cost of books.
+Eligible students are those graduating from high school or attending an accredited technical school, community college or four-year university in the United States.

 One BPIR Calf Roping contestant will receive a scholarship to cover calf roping fees for one year.